Denis Shipwright: Civilian life

-After the end of the war Shipwright went to work for the General Post Office.
+After the end of the war, Shipwrights went to work for the General Post Office.
 He became a Fellow of the Royal Society of the Arts in 1946.
 In 1950 Shipwright joined the Surrey Special Constabulary, and in 1953 he was made a major in the 11th (HG) Battalion of the Queen's Royal Regiment.
-When discharged from the RAF in 1954 he became a civil servant as an officer with the Ministry of Agriculture, Fisheries and Food in Guildford.
+When discharged from the RAF in 1954 he became a civil servant as an officer with the Ministry of Agriculture, Fisheries, and Food in Guildford.

 Maintaining his interest in motoring, Shipwright became a member of the Civil Service Motoring Association, and of the Brooklands Society; he was also a member of the Company of Veteran Motorists and the Order of Knights of the Road.
-His aviation interests were pursued through membership of the De Havilland Moth Club and of Fairoaks Flight Centre.
+His aviation interests were pursued through membership in the De Havilland Moth Club and of Fairoaks Flight Centre.
 Despite being in his 80s Shipwright obtained a flight certificate from Europa Airships Operations in 1982.
 He also became interested in Unidentified flying objects, becoming a member of the British UFO Research Association and chairman of the North East Surrey Group of the Contact UFO Research Investigation Association.
 He was additionally a member of the British Society for the Turin Shroud.

 Shipwright also became interested in Scottish culture and was a member of the Sir Harry Lauder Society of Portobello from 1979, and also of the Edinburgh International Festival Society and Guild.
 His entry in Who's Who notes that he was a voluntary driver for Surrey County Council Hospitals Car and Ambulance Service and a Governor of the Royal Hospital and Home for Incurables; it records that he was made a Knight of the Order of St John of Jerusalem.